-The Role of Touch in Mental Health & Well-Being
+The Role of Touch in Mental Health and Well-Being

-When people begin to connect to their bodies through the positive feelings engendered by touch, important changes happen.
-Rather than the body being simply the container, or the origin of pain or negative feelings, it becomes an ally in “reading” themselves.
+When people begin to re-connect with their bodies through the positive feelings engendered by touch, important changes happen.
+Rather than the body being simply the container, or even the apparent origin of pain or negative feelings, it becomes an ally in “reading” themselves.
 Noticing and paying attention to physical responses helps people to learn more about what stresses or triggers them and what soothes them.
 This can become an important tool for mental health and wellness.